dustinpfister/blog_posts/_posts/js-function.md

 ## 7 - Inverse functions

-ANother topics that might come up with functions is the topic of inverse functions.
+Another topic that might come up with functions is the topic of [inverse functions](/2021/07/23/js-function-inverse/).
 An inverse function, or anti function, is a kind of function that is the inversion of another function.
 These kinds of functions will come all the time, often I have a way to go about getting a unknown value say x, with a known y value, other times I have y actually and now I actually need a way to get x with y. for example say I have a function that will return a position given a distance and angle, and inversion of that function would be a function that gives a distance and angle for a given position.
 So then in this section I think I should go over at least a few quick examples of this kind of function.

 ### 7.1 - basic inverse functions example